Zola Budd: 1984 Olympic 3,000 metres

 Budd, deeply affected by the occurrence, continued to lead for a while, but faded, finishing seventh.
 Her finishing time of 8:48 was well outside her best of 8:37.
-Budd tried to apologise to Decker in the tunnel after the race, but Decker was upset, and replied, "Don’t bother!"
+Budd tried to apologise to Decker in the tunnel after the race, but Decker was upset, and replied, "Don't bother!"
 Puică won, with Sly second, and Canada's Lynn Williams third.

-An IAAF jury found that she was not responsible for the collision.
+An International Association of Athletics Federations (IAAF) jury found that she was not responsible for the collision.
 Decker said many years after the event: "The reason I fell, some people think she tripped me deliberately.
-I happen to know that wasn’t the case at all.
+I happen to know that wasn't the case at all.
 The reason I fell is because I am and was very inexperienced in running in a pack."

-In general, it is the trailing athlete's responsibility to avoid contact with the runner ahead; whether or not Budd had sufficient control of the race to have pulled into the curve as she naturally did was hotly disputed.
+In general, it is the trailing athlete's responsibility to avoid contact with the runner ahead; whether or not Budd had sufficient control of the race to have pulled into the curve as she did was hotly disputed.
 "This doesn't mean," track journalist Kenny Moore wrote in the aftermath, "that a leader can swerve in with impunity, but that in the give and take of pack running, athletes learn to make allowances."
-At first the US media sided with Decker, while the British press supported Budd.

 In 2002, the moment was ranked 93rd in Channel 4's 100 Greatest Sporting Moments.
-On an episode of Celebrity Come Dine with Me, Budd stated that, to that time she had never seen footage of the collision.
+On an episode of Celebrity Come Dine with Me, Budd stated that she had never seen footage of the collision.
+Budd and Decker later reunited for a 2016 documentary about the incident, The Fall.